linwahlg/core/README.rst

 Set up:

-1. Follow the instructions above for installing home-assistant on your prefered plattform.
-Note that the integration is develop for running on a home-assistant container, and support is not provided for other installation methods and devices.
+1. Follow the instructions above for installing home-assistant on your preferred platform.
+Note that the integration is develop for running in a home-assistant container, and support is not provided for other installation methods and devices.

 2. After starting home-assistant, go to Settings → Devices and services → Add integration and search for Sveriges Radio.
-After choosing the integration you will be asked to pick the area you want traffic information from from the drop down menu.
-After choosing your traffic area you can choose to connect the sensors to a area in your house, or you can leave it unconnect (recommended).
+After choosing the integration you will be asked to pick the area you want traffic information from in the drop down menu.
+After choosing your traffic area you can choose to connect the sensors to an area in your house, or you can leave it unconnected (recommended).

 Using it:

 Traffic information can be found in text format under the overview tab.
 Music and podcasts can be found under the media brower tab.
-Podcasts are stored in folders sorted by the program the produced them.
+Podcasts are stored in folders sorted by the program that produced them.